J95Ortiz/Portfolio-project-1/README.md

 *** OUTLINE WHAT TESTING DONE ***

-Once the site had been deployed, links to it were sent to people I knew who had access to different devices such as tablets and different sized phones so they could test the site.
+Once the site had been deployed and the colour issue resolved, links were sent to people I knew who had access to different devices such as tablets and different sized phones so they could test the site and see what they thought and how they felt it responded.

-Testing was also carried out to make sure that the links to Social Platforms and the Official Site all worked fine.
+Testing was also carried out to make sure that the links to Social Platforms and the Official Site all worked fine by accessing these on various devices.

-Initially the link to the Madrid Store linked to the Adidas store, but when carrying out testing it didn't always work.
-Therefore this link was changed to the store on the Madrid Site.
-This actually worked out better as when testers were asked they felt it made this site feel more like an extension of the Official one.
+Initially the link to the Madrid Store linked to the Adidas store instead but when carrying out testing the link didn't always work, so it was changed to the store on the Madrid Site.
+This actually worked out better as when users were asked about the change they felt it made this site feel more like an extension of the Official one.

 ## DEPLOYMENT